NAME AND PURPOSE

 Section 3.05.
 Special Meetings.
 Special meetings may be called by the Chairperson or at the request of at least two (2) directors by notice whether by mail, telephone, or an email to each member of the board not less than forty-eight (48) hours before such meeting.
 Meetings shall be at such dates, times and places as the Board shall determine and shall be made known to the general membership in advance.

 Section 3.06.
 Quorum.
-A quorum shall consist of a majority of the Board attending in person or through teleconferencing, forum chat, and/or email.
+A quorum shall consist of a majority of the Board attending in person or through teleconferencing, Facebook page, and/or email.
 All decisions will be by majority vote of those present at a meeting at which a quorum is present.
 If less than a majority of the directors is present at said meeting, a majority of the directors present may adjourn the meeting on occasion without further notice.

 Section 3.07.
 Action Without a Meeting.
 Any action required or permitted to be taken at a meeting of the Board of Directors, may be taken without a meeting if all the members of the Board consent in writing to taking the action without a meeting and to approving the specific action.
 Such consents shall have the same force and effect as a unanimous vote of the Board.